Michigan Firm Foundation

 The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
 The Michigan surplus lines market accounted for $548.8 million in gross premiums written in 2012, according to a survey by Business Insurance.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
 In 2013, 436 wildfires burned 940 acres.
-The state has also suffered damage from several of the most severe winter storms (see chart).
+The state has also suffered damage from several of the most severe winter storms.

-LEADING WRITERS OF PRIVATE PASSENGER AUTO INSURANCE IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF COMMERCIAL INSURANCE IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2013 (1)

-LEADING WRITERS OF COMMERCIAL INSURANCE IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF HOMEOWNERS INSURANCE IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2013 (1)

-LEADING WRITERS OF HOMEOWNERS INSURANCE IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2013 (1)

-LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2012 (1)
+LEADING WRITERS OF PRIVATE PASSENGER AUTO INSURANCE IN MICHIGAN BY DIRECT PREMIUMS WRITTEN, 2013 (1)

 STATE BY STATE COMPARISON TABLES